frederick-vs-ja/Quuxplusone-blog/_posts/2019-02-20-P1144-what-types-are-relocatable.md

 ## Notes on MSVC

 - `list` allocates a "sentinel node" on the heap even in its default constructor, so it is not nothrow-move-constructible.
 However, as far as I can tell, it _is_ (conditionally) trivially relocatable.

+- `set` (et al.) allocates a "head node" on the heap, which acts as the one-past-the-end sentinel node and also holds pointers to the root node, the leftmost node in the tree, and the rightmost node in the tree.

+- `unordered_set` (et al.) seem to be trivially relocatable in practice, but I admit I don't understand the code.
+      Empirical evidence is provided by [this test program](https://godbolt.org/z/d1rMYhe85).

 - `any` will store `T` inside its SBO buffer only if `is_trivially_move_constructible_v<T>`; but it permits `!is_trivially_destructible_v<T>`.
 There is a fast path for trivially copyable types.